mcraiha/spine-unity-docs/Shaders.md

 - You can use Unity's default Sprite shader
 - Other options, requirements for it to work.

+## Example Alternate Setup

+**Using Unity's "Sprites/Default" shader**
+The `Sprites/Default` shader has the following characteristics:
+- Straight alpha blending (internal rendering PMA but requires a non-PMA texture)
+- No depth
+- No backface culling
+- No lighting
+- No shadow pass
+- Uses vertex colors via multiply
+- Material Properties (mostly hidden in the inspector):
+	- _MainTex : Texture2D
+	- _Color : Color
+	- _PixelSnap : flag (Float)
+	- _Flip : Vector4 (Vector)
+	- _AlphaTex : Texture2D
+	- _EnableExternalAlpha : flat (Float)

+To make this setup work, you need to make sure to export your atlas from Spine Texture Packer with the **Premultiply Alpha checkbox unchecked**.
+You also need to **disable PMA Vertex Colors** under the `Advanced...` foldout in SkeletonAnimation's inspector.

+Unfortunately, despite having the Main Texture property, `Sprites/Default` does not show it in the inspector, so it has to be edited while another shader is chosen.

 # Visual Shader Editors
 If you are new to writing shaders, you can begin by using node-based visual shader editors.
 A few examples are [ShaderForge](https://www.assetstore.unity3d.com/en/#!/content/14147) and [Amplify Shader Editor](https://www.assetstore.unity3d.com/en/#!/content/68570) (still in beta at the time of writing).

 These shader editors will generate Unity shader code text (a `.shader` file) that you can open, read, understand, edit and compare with changes you make in the nodes.
+(See [Unity ShaderLab](https://docs.unity3d.com/Manual/SL-Shader.html) and [Cg](http://http.developer.nvidia.com/CgTutorial/cg_tutorial_chapter01.html))
 This means, even if you are experienced in writing shaders, that generated shaders can serve as a template or starting point for more complex, hand-coded shaders.

 But remember that most of these editors are aimed at making 3D shaders.
 Not everything in shaders for 3D meshes will work for 2D sprites.
 You have to keep the characteristics mentioned above in mind for your shader to work correctly with Spine skeleton rendering and Unity sprites in general.